How to Become a Teacher in San Francisco

 San Francisco Teacher Salary and Jobs Outlook

-Kindergarten, elementary, and middle school teaching positions in San Francisco-San Mateo-Redwood City are projected to increase by 20.2% to 21.1% through 2022 and secondary school teaching positions are projected to increase by 12.9% during the same time period.2 Replacement positions will add to the available opportunities for San Francisco teachers.
-The greatest number of open positions are expected for elementary school teachers, with 280 job openings expected each year.2 A total of 168 job openings are expected for secondary school teachers each year, while middle school teacher openings are expected to average 85 per year.2
+Kindergarten, elementary, middle, and secondary school teaching positions in San Francisco metro are projected to increase by 14.2% to 15.7% through 2026.5 Replacement positions will add to the available opportunities for San Francisco teachers.
+The greatest number of open positions are expected for elementary school teachers, with 508 job openings expected each year.5 A total of 250 job openings are expected for secondary school teachers each year, while middle school teacher openings are expected to average 189 per year across this timeframe.5

 San Francisco Teaching Jobs Boards

 If you are looking for a teaching job in San Francisco, take a look at online job boards for postings that match your teachable skills and certification.
 Jobs are often posted throughout the year.
 You can also visit our jobs board to search for teaching jobs in San Francisco.

 - San Francisco Unified School District

 - California Association of Independent Schools

 - Department of Catholic Schools Archdiocese of San Francisco

 - San Francisco Unified School District (SFUSD): The public school district for San Francisco schools.

 - United Educators of San Francisco (UESF): Union bargaining unit representing the interests of San Francisco teachers.